AutoLocalise/react-native-autolocalise/README.md

 - `loading`: Boolean indicating initialization of static translations
 - `error`: Error object if translation loading failed

-### Persist for Editing
+### Persist and Reference for Editing

-The 'persist' means the string will be persisted so that you can review and edit in the [dashboard](https://dashboard.autolocalise.com), default is true, if the content is dynamic or you don't want to see in the dashboard, pass 'false'.
+The `persist` parameter controls whether the translation will be saved to the database for review and editing in the [dashboard](https://dashboard.autolocalise.com).

+- `persist: true` (default) - Translation is persisted and can be reviewed/edited in the dashboard
+- `persist: false` - Translation is not persisted (useful for dynamic content)

 ```typescript
 import { useAutoTranslate } from "react-native-autolocalise";